strawlab/iana-time-zone/README.md

 This small utility crate gets get the IANA time zone for the current system.
-This is also known the [tz database](https://en.wikipedia.org/wiki/Tz_database), tzdata, the zoneinfo database and, the Olson database.
+This is also known the [tz database](https://en.wikipedia.org/wiki/Tz_database), tzdata, the zoneinfo database, and the Olson database.

 Example: